neutron-org/neutron-docs/docs/tutorials/cosmwasm_wasmkit.md

 - The `contracts/` directory has all the rust files for the contract logic.
 - `scripts/` directory contains `.ts` scripts that users can write according to the use case, a sample script has been added to give some understanding of how a user script should look like.
-- `test/` directory contains `.ts` scripts to run intergation tests for the deployed contracts.
+- `test/` directory contains `.ts` scripts to run integration tests for the deployed contracts.

 ### Compile the project